8.5 Export Formats and Delivery

 - Panoramic images present in result folder if using LAS to E57 or Mesh.
 Check before starting the tool.

 - Coloring completed successfully if using LAS to E57.
-The colored point cloud must exist. the current LixelStudio release's improved coloring may produce noticeably better E57 output than older LixelStudio releases; consider re-running coloring on legacy projects under the current LixelStudio release before exporting.
+The colored point cloud must exist.
+The current LixelStudio release's improved coloring may produce noticeably better E57 output than older releases; consider re-running coloring on legacy projects before exporting.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer